FAIRDataTeam/compose/readme.md

 ## Quickstart

-1. `cd` into the directory for the desired configuration, e.g. `cd fdp/ephemeral/v2` (this important because we rely on autodetection of `compose.override.yml` files)
+1. `cd` into the directory for the desired configuration, e.g. `cd fdp/ephemeral/v1` (this important because we rely on autodetection of `compose.override.yml` files)
 2. set up: `docker compose up -d`
+3. visit http://localhost in your browser to play around with the application
-3. tear down: `docker compose down` (from the same directory)
+4. tear down: `docker compose down` (from the same directory)

 ## Description